manoharnaga/HotelDB/README.md

 ## **HotelDB - Data and Applications**
 <br>

-### This is team project with each team containing 3 people - our team members have contributed equally in all the 4 phases(discussing sitting at one place and building it up.)
+### This is team project with each team containing 3 people

 <br>